 - WordPress can deliver your content online to visitors worldwide.
 WordPress has been translated and localized into over seventy international languages and dialects.

-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-WordPress CMS Market Dominance
+WordPress CMS Usage

 WordPress started in 2003.
 It was originally written by Matt Mullenweg and Mike Little.
-It is currently the most popular self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.
+Since then, it has grown to be the widely-used self-hosted content management system (CMS) in the world, used on millions of websites and seen by tens of millions of people every day.

-Consider the following WordPress usage statistics:
+Consider the following WP CMS usage statistics:

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress CMS usage figures.
+(WP usage stats.
 Source: trends.builtwith.com/cms)

 In terms of CMS market share, no other platform even comes close to WordPress …